Sheffield Tramway: Heeley depot

 Heeley depot (53°21′31.5″N 1°28′28″W) was for horse trams only: the line to it was never electrified.
 The depot was built by the Sheffield Tramways company in 1878.

 When the building was no longer required it was sold off and used as a motor vehicle repair shop until 2005, when it was purchased to become part of a block of flats.

-The building, had 'Listed Status', as part of which, the builder was told the archway, which included the carved stone "Sheffield Tramways" legend had to remain in place.
+The building had listed status, as part of which the builder was told that the archway, which included the carved stone "Sheffield Tramways" legend, had to remain in place.
 Although promises were made by the builder to that effect, locals woke one morning to find it knocked down.
 The builder told the council that it was unsafe and fell down in the night.

-Sheffield City Council instructed the builder that all work on site must stop until the archway was restored, however work continued regardless.
+Sheffield City Council instructed the builder that all work on site must stop until the archway was restored; however, work continued regardless.
 Flats were built in place of the depot and the central rooftop removed to make way for a courtyard.
 The original archway was finally rebuilt, partly with original material but noticeably different and with a lot of new material.
 Slate from the original roof was replaced.
 The arch looks 'new' and some locals have said it has lost its originality.
 It is far higher that it was before as it has been lifted to comply with regulations to allow access by the fire service.